How to redact pdf using java – Complete GroupDocs Tutorial

 Memory Management Best Practices

-• Process large documents in chunks if memory constraints exist
+• Process large PDFs in chunks when possible.

-• Monitor heap usage during development to identify optimal batch sizes
+• Monitor heap usage during load testing to determine optimal batch sizes.

-• Use streaming approaches for very large document sets
+• Use streaming APIs for massive document collections.

 Security Considerations for Sensitive Data